 The university is currently looking into purchasing more expensive insurance policies that would allow contracted employees to ride the shuttle.
 After over three months, no timeline has been presented for when this might occur.

-Since the policy change, many of these contracted employees have struggled to add on transportation costs with a paycheck between $8 and $15 per hour before taxes.
+Since the policy change, many of these contracted employees have struggled to add on transportation costs with a paycheck between eight and fifteen dollars per hour before taxes.
 Some now must travel long distances on New Orleans public transit, which can be unreliable and at times unsafe.

 “I’ve spoken to a friend of mine, a Sodexo worker, who’s actually always working double shifts now because she has to save up to buy a car to be able to get to work,” said Abi Mbaye, a sophomore student activist for Students Organizing Against Racism (SOAR).
 “My purpose is to fight for these people, because they can’t really fight for themselves.”

-Indeed, Sodexo employees cannot unionize or speak to the press without jeopardizing their job, which makes it near-impossible for them to advocate for their own rights.
+Indeed, Sodexo employees cannot unionize or speak to the press without jeopardizing their job, which makes it near-impossible for them to self-advocate.
 Mbaye said that one employee started circulating a petition to regain access to the shuttle but was quickly shut down by Sodexo management.

 Tulane’s Black Student Union listed shuttle access as one of their demands in last November’s petition, which currently has over 1,400 signatures.
-They additionally demanded that Tulane grant Sodexo and DTZ workers tuition waivers and renegotiate with contractors to ensure that they are paid a fair living wage.
+Additionally, they demanded that Tulane grant Sodexo and DTZ workers tuition waivers and renegotiate with contractors to ensure that they are paid a fair living wage.

 “If Sodexo and DTZ workers were getting paid the wages that they needed, it wouldn’t be such an issue that [Tulane] would take away shuttles and transportation,” said President of SOAR Mykia Kidd.
 “All of these things are interconnected.”